-- 2.1 The head umpire has the full responsibility of the tournament and of all matches. - 2.2 The appointed match umpire is responsible for the course of the match, the court and its surroundings.
-The umpire reports to the head umpire. - 2.3 The service/ position umpire has to give service faults made by the server. - 2.4 The line judge makes the call if a speederTM is "in" or "out" on the assigned line. - 2.5 A decision made by an official of tournament is definite in regards to his responsibility.
-With exception to the case that the umpire has recognized a false decision of a line judge.
-In this case the umpire may overrule the decision of the line judge. - 2.6 An umpire has to ... - 2.6.1 ... control the regulations of Crossminton, enforce them and above all call "faults" and "lets" when occurred. - 2.6.2 ...make his decision regarding an objection about a point before starting the next serve. - 2.6.3 ... inform players and spectators of the match progress. - 2.6.4 ... appoint or dismiss line judges or service umpires after consulting the head umpire. - 2.6.5 ... take care of court related tasks for which no official was appointed for. - 2.6.6 ... to make a call in a tournament official's name whose view was blocked or decide on "let". - 2.6.7 ... write down all incidents in connection with rule 1 of the ICO umpires function regulations of the ICO and inform the head umpire. - 2.7 SpeederTM Kids may be appointed and are specifically desired.
-The tournament officials are responsible for the correct assignment of the speederTM kids.
+- 2.1 The Head Umpire has the full responsibility of the tournament and of all matches. - 2.2 The appointed Match Umpire is responsible for the course of the match, the court and its surroundings.
+The Match Umpire reports to the Head Umpire. - 2.3 The Service/position Umpire has to control the service faults made by the server. - 2.4 The Line Umpire makes the call if a speederTM is "in" or "out" on the assigned line. - 2.5 A decision made by an official of the tournament is definite in regards to his responsibility with exception tof the case when the Match Umpire has recognized a false decision of a Line Umpire.
+In this case the Match Umpire may overrule the decision of the Line Umpire. - 2.6 A Match Umpire has to ... - 2.6.1 ... control the regulations of Crossminton, enforce them and above all call "faults" and "lets" when occurred. - 2.6.2 ... make his decision regarding an objection about a point before starting the next serve. - 2.6.3 ... inform players and spectators of the match progress. - 2.6.4 ... appoint or dismiss Line or Service Umpires after consulting the Head Umpire. - 2.6.5 ... take care of court related tasks for which no official was appointed for. - 2.6.6 ... to make a call in a tournament official's name whose view was blocked or decide on "let/repeat". - 2.6.7 ... write down all incidents in connection with rule 1 of the ICO umpires function regulations of the ICO and inform the Head Umpire. - 2.7 Speeder[TM] Kids may be appointed and are specifically desired.
+The tournament officials are responsible for the correct assignment of the Speeder[TM] Kids.